Marco-ProspectivePhD/home/_pages/about.md

 Prior to gradschool, I worked at various banks, stock exchange, bloomberg, telecoms, semiconductors, and volunteered for pro-bono consulting, fundraising, teaching underprivileged kids English, and at times helped with redistribution of used goods.

 Thank you for learning about me.
 I hope you are staying well in life.
-Please feel free to reach out if there is anything I could help and I hope that our paths will cross in the future :)
+Please feel free to reach out if there is anything I could help.
+May our paths cross in the future as we continue our adventure :)